qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 "text":"Often being customer-driven and giving customers what they are asking for is a cover for being sales-led.
 If you’ve experienced being in a sales-led company, you know the feeling of chasing after short-term revenues by giving customers whatever they’re asking for but feeling directionless and lacking a clear long-term vision.
 Being sales-led leads to common product diseases such as Obsessive Sales Disorder and makes it hard to scale your organization in the long term." }
 }, {
 "@type": "Question",
+"name": "What is product-led growth, and how is it different from sales-led growth?", "acceptedAnswer": {
+"@type": "Answer",
+"text":"Product-led growth means having clarity on the long-term vision and the problem that you're setting out to solve.
+It means that your company's growth (and sales) is primarily driven by the progress you're making toward achieving that vision.
+Sales-led growth, in contrast, is more short-term driven -- examples of this include pursuing projects or customizations that aren't in-line with the long-term vision but that bring in revenues in the short-term.
+Sales-led growth often means trading-off the long-term vision in favor of short-term gains." }
+}, {
+"@type": "Question",
 "name": "What’s the difference between a project and a product manager?", "acceptedAnswer": {
 "@type": "Answer",